No products in the cart.

 To give our charm necklaces a little extra pizazz we thought it would be fun to make some little DIY tassels in bright colors.
 I used these clear step-by-step instructions.
 To be honest, it took me longer than I thought to make them, and if I were doing this for a party or with younger kids I would definitely skip the tassels and go for beads.

 If you have the time and patience, the tassels do look SO cute!
 You can tie your tassels right onto the necklace, or add a clasp to make them removable/moveable.

 - Add your small charms to your necklace

 Thirsty for more hot summer activities?
 These recycled cereal box DIY 80’s shades are one of our most popular summer projects.
-Vegetable lovers will love our veggie-stamped farmer’s market tote project.
+Little ocean lovers will have a ball making these salt dough starfish.
 And don’t miss our roundup of ways to repurpose old pool noodles – upcycled summer projects galore!